provenance-io/provenance/x/marker/spec/01_state.md

 ### Forced Transfers

-A marker with the **Restricted Coin** type, can be configured to allow forced transfer of funds for that marker's denom.
+A marker with the **Restricted Coin** type can be configured to allow forced transfer of funds for that marker's denom.
 A forced transfer is one where the `admin` (with `TRANSFER` access) is different than the `from` address.
 In such cases, if the marker allows forced transfers, the transfer is allowed.
 If forced transfers are not allowed, an `admin` cannot transfer the marker's coins from another account unless granted permission to do so via `authz`.